SparkPost/support-docs/articles/user-guide/real-time-alerts.md

 # How Alerts Work
-This section covers the intricacies of how alerts track your metrics when they send notifications.
+How alerts track your metrics and when they send notifications.

 ## Triggers and Incidents
-An alert triggers when their metric breaks the threshold for any of the filters it tracks.
-When an alert triggers for the first time, an incident is created.
-Alerts send notifications when a new incident is created.
-Incidents remain open until the doesn't trigger again for at least 45 mintues.
+An alert triggers when the metric it tracks breaks the threshold you set.
+When an alert triggers for the first time, an incident is created. *Alerts send notifications when a new incident is created.* Incidents remain open until the doesn't trigger again for at least 45 mintues.
 If a metric continues to trigger while an incident is open, the incident will be updated to reflect the metric's value, but notifications will not be sent.
-Incidents can remain open and continue to be updated for up to 24 hours.
+Incidents can be open and updated for up to 24 hours.
 If a metric continues trigger past 24 hours, the alert will create a new incident and send notifications again.

 *Alerts trigger and create individual incidents for each filter they track.* For example, if your alert tracks 2 sendings domains, up two 2 independent incidents could be open for the alert at any time.
 The subaccounts groups "Master and all subaccounts" and "Any subaccount" act as one filter each.

 ## Muting Alerts
 Alerts can be muted.
-If you're testing or want to silence an alert for a bit, simply mute it and you will no longer receive notifications. *Muted alerts still track your metrics and trigger incidents*, so you can still find out if your metric has broken the threshold.
+If you're testing or want to silence an alert, mute it and it will no longer send notifications. *Muted alerts still track your metrics and trigger incidents*, so you can still find out if your metric has broken the threshold.

 # Recommended Alerts
 If you are starting out with alerts, we recommend a few basic ones to start with: